 1. I want to give it two more coats of Tung Oil;

 2. It appears it needs a ‘protective’ layer of some sort (this needs further research);

 3. The inside of the drawers need more work to clean off the remaining wallpaper;

 4. The drawer runners need a “wax” coat to make the slide smoother (this needs further research);

 5. I need to buy 16 drawer handles.

-I am excited with this project, happy with the progress, and how the dresser is coming together.
+I am excited about this project, happy with the progress, and how the dresser is coming together.